 Everyone knows that superheroes are supposed to have awesome powers like strength or invisibility or flight.
 But what happens when you’re a mostly regular kid . . . who’s just a little bit super?

-In these hilarious and thought-provoking stories from today’s top middle grade authors, fourteen young people are each coping with a recently discovered minor superpower.
+In these hilarious and thought-provoking stories from today’s top middle grade authors, a group of kids are each coping with a recently discovered minor superpower.
 One can shape-shift—but only part of her body, and only on Mondays.
 Another can always tell when an avocado is perfectly ripe.
 One can even hear the thoughts of animals in the pet store—which can be about as heart-tugging as you might imagine.
 It’s hard enough to be in middle school even without some weird ability, but these kids not only find their way to owning their unique powers and potential, they use them to change things for the better . . . and getting there with them is half the fun!

 Written by Pablo Cartaya, Nikki Grimes, Leah Henderson, Jarrett Krosoczka, Remy Lai, Kyle Lukoff, Meg Medina, Daniel Nayeri, Linda Sue Park, Mitali Perkins, Pam Muñoz Ryan, Gary D. Schmidt, Brian Young, and Ibi Zoboi; coedited by Leah Henderson and Gary D. Schmidt.